osilander/203.311/Week2/Week2.md

 $ sort < lines.txt
 ```

 This is a bit slow and you have to remember to remove the temporary file called _`lines.txt`_ when you have finished.
-What you really want to do is connect the output of the `hea`d command directly to the input of the `sort` command.
+What you really want to do is connect the output of the `head` command directly to the input of the `sort` command.
 This is exactly what pipes do.
 The symbol for a pipe is the vertical bar `|`.
 For example, typing

 ```bash
 $ head science.txt | sort